iy4vet/minecraft-server-discord-bot-python/README.md

 1. Paste your Discord bot token next to `bot-token`.
 2. Paste the server address that other players would use to connect next to `server-address`.
 3. Paste the server start script next to `start-script`.
 (For example, `start-script=java -Xmx2G -Xms512M -jar server.jar`)
-4. Paste the user ID of the account that shall be allowed to execute commands through Rcon next to `rcon-op`.
+4. Paste the user ID of the account that shall be allowed to execute commands through Rcon next to `server-op`.